copyninja/copyninja.info/content/devops/disabling_lockdown_secureboot.rst

 Disabling Kernel Lockdown
 =========================

+The kernel code uses the value of MokSBStateRT to identify the Secure Boot state, assuming that Secure Boot can only be enabled via shim.
+This assumption holds true when using the Microsoft certificate for signature validation (as Microsoft currently only signs shim).
+However, if we're using our own keys, we don't need shim and can sign the bootloader ourselves.
+In this case, the Secure Boot state of the system doesn't need to be tied to the MokSBStateRT variable.

 To disable kernel lockdown, we need to set the UEFI runtime variable *MokSBStateRT*.
 This essentially tricks the kernel into thinking Secure Boot is disabled when it's actually enabled.
-This is achieved using the UEFI *initializing* driver.
+This is achieved using a UEFI *initializing* driver.

 The code for this was written by an anonymous colleague who also assisted me